ApexFutz/Dream-Catcher/README.md

     Better - "Sapling" ($9.99)
     Best - "Evergreen" ($19.99)

+## Career Tests/Certificates
-## Take state of the art Career tests from elementary level to Expert, attached with certifications and videos to learn from on a massive
-## Range of options, talk to Ai or even Experts in the app.
+Elementary to Expert, Take state of the art Career tests for all levels of your chosen field, attached with certifications and videos to learn from on a massive range of options, talk to Ai or even Experts in the app.
-## Answering Questions will Reward you with Xp/in app rewards/other benefits

 ## Good/Bad meter
 Adds rewards for improving "Bad" screen time usage and for increasing "Good" screen time usage (or null usage)